fglmtt/admin/lectures/8-access-control-and-rootly-powers.md

 ### 2.1.
 Root account login

-Most systems let users log in to the `root` account.
+Most systems let users log in as `root` .
 This is a bad idea
 - Root logins leave no record of what operations were performed as `root`
 - If several people can login as `root`, there is no way to say who did what